What Is a Cacao Ceremony?

 Why Attend a Cacao Ceremony?

-mental and emotional clarity
+- Mental and emotional clarity

-moving through emotional blockages
+- Moving through emotional blockages

-self-love and self-care
+- Self-love and self-care

-deeper self-connection with an elevated mood
+- Deeper self-connection and an elevated mood

 The Ceremonial Space

 Modern Cacao ceremonies are popping up everywhere.
-From yoga studios to workplaces, drinking Cacao in circle or ceremony is a popular way to bring people together, no matter where you are.
-There are some techniques that help create a safe and inviting environment while respecting some of the cultural traditions around Cacao ceremonies.
-You may find an altar, often adorned with flowers, candles, and other representations of the sacred elements (earth, water, fire and air).
+From yoga studios to workplaces, wellness centers to lush parks, drinking cacao in circle or ceremony is a popular way to bring people together.
+There are some techniques that help create a safe and inviting environment while respecting some of the cultural traditions around cacao ceremonies.
+The space where the ceremony is held should naturally provide a feeling of ease and tranquility.
+You may find an altar, often adorned with flowers, candles, and other artifacts that may be important to the person guiding the experience.
+You may also find instruments.
+Cacao ceremonies often include songs or a sound bath as a part of the experience.
+The burning of incense of smudging for purification is also an active part in cleansing the energies of the ceremonial space.

 How to Prepare for a Cacao Ceremony

-To prepare for a Cacao ceremony, we suggest you leave your expectations behind and come as you are.
-You may want to arrive with an intention, while leaving room for your intention to change or evolve.
-We recommend you have an empty stomach (eat a few hours before), so you can more quickly digest your Cacao.
-Cacao is psychoactive not psychedelic, so you may experience a change of state like other mild plant stimulants.
+We recommend you have an empty stomach (eat a few hours before) so that you can more quickly digest your cacao.
+Cacao is psychoactive but not psychedelic, so you may experience a change of state like other mild plant stimulants.
 Feel free to bring a journal if you enjoy writing your thoughts and insights.
 Wear comfortable clothing.
 Please alert the facilitator to any allergies or potential contraindications you may have.

 What to Expect from your Cacao Facilitator